alex-bellon/wikipedia/README.md

 - [Zip bomb](https://en.wikipedia.org/wiki/Zip_bomb) - a malicious archive file designed to crash or render useless the program or system reading it.
 It is often employed to disable antivirus software, in order to create an opening for more traditional viruses.

 ### Bugs
+- [ILOVEYOU](https://en.wikipedia.org/wiki/ILOVEYOU) - a computer worm that infected over ten million Windows personal computers on and after 5 May 2000 when it started spreading as an email message with the subject line "ILOVEYOU" and the attachment "LOVE-LETTER-FOR-YOU.txt.vbs".
 - [MissingNo.](https://en.wikipedia.org/wiki/MissingNo.) - short for Missing Number, is an unofficial Pokémon species found in the video games Pokémon Red and Blue.
 Due to the programming of certain in-game events, players can encounter MissingNo. via a glitch.
 - [Mojibake](https://en.wikipedia.org/wiki/Mojibake) - the garbled text that is the result of text being decoded using an unintended character encoding.
 - [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem) - The Scunthorpe problem is the blocking of websites, e-mails, forum posts or search results by a spam filter or search engine because their text contains a string of letters that appear to have an obscene or unacceptable meaning.